Geometric characterization and classification of B\"acklund transformations of sine-Gordon type: Wavelike, quasilinear, autonomous /s

 A PDE is called {\em autonomous} if it contains no explicit dependence on the independent variables $x,y$.
 Thus, the wavelike \BT/ \eqref{waveBT} is autonomous if $F$ and $G$ are functions of the variables $u,v,p,q$ alone, with no dependence on the variables $x,y$.
-In this case, we can see from equations \eqref{solvefg1}, \eqref{solvefg2} that the functions $f,g$ are also independent of the variables $x,y$, and hence the PDEs underlying the \BT/ have the form
+In this case, we can see from equations \eqref{solvefg1}, \eqref{solvefg2} that the functions $f,g$ would also be independent of the variables $x,y$, and hence the PDEs underlying the \BT/ would have the form

-Geometrically, the condition that the system is autonomous is represented by the presence of a 2-dimensional symmetry group of the exterior differential system $\J$ on $\B$---namely, the group of simultaneous translations in the independent variables $x,y$.
+Geometrically, the condition that the system is autonomous is represented by the presence of a 2-dimensional Abelian symmetry group of the exterior differential system $\J$ on $\B$---namely, the group of simultaneous translations in the independent variables $x,y$.
 Specifically, if $\J$ represents an autonomous \BT/, then for any real numbers $a,b$, the diffeomorphism $\phi:\B \to \B$ defined by

 has the property that $\phi^*\J = \J$.